FediMod/fires/docs/concepts/federation-management.md

 ## FediMod FIRES Implementation

-In FediMod Fires, we make use of this firewall-inspired approach to Federation Management, with each [Advisory](./changes/advisories.md) or [Recommendation](./changes/recommendations.md) containing a `recommended_policy` and `recommended_filters` properties.
+In FediMod Fires, we make use of this firewall-inspired approach to Federation Management, with each [Advisory](./changes/advisories.md) or [Recommendation](./changes/recommendations.md) containing the properties of `recommended_policy` and `recommended_filters`.

 The `recommended_policy` values are as follows:

 * **“accept”** means that we’re explicitly allowing for federation or interaction.